ruban19/Sensors-IOT-Structured-Streaming/README.md

 Mqtt to kafka.py is the python file which consumes data from MQTT topic and publish it to Kafka Topic

-Spark Streaming is the python file which subscribe data from Kafka topic and convert the data to DataFrame and writes to MongoDB
+Spark Streaming.py is the python file which subscribe data from Kafka topic and convert the data to DataFrame and writes to MongoDB